 However, Android in EMUI is difficult to recognize.
 Different logic (much similar to iOS), different animations, fonts.
 The first impression, as with all Huawei devices, is very good software!
 And it’s also very smooth and smooth, which also reminds Apple products.

 I described the shell and built-in software in detail in the review of the Huawei MatePad 11 tablet.
-If you want to look specifically at the example of smartphone, here is a link to the section about software in the Huawei P50 Pro review.
+If you want to look specifically at the example of a smartphone, here is a link to the section about software in the Huawei P50 Pro review.
 So in this review I will not dwell on the software in detail.

 Unless one cannot help but dwell on what is of interest to all potential Huawei buyers – how can you live without Google services?
 You sure can!